 On August 17, 1942

 took off from Bomber 1 on Espiritu Santo piloted by Major Edmundson (C. O. 431st BS) on a solo flight to the recently captured Henderson Field on Guadalcanal.
-This B-17 was the first U. S. Army bomber to land and operate from the newly captured airfield to provide support to the Marines.
+This B-17 was the first U. S. Army bomber to land at the newly captured airfield to provide support.

 On October 13, 1942 took off Henderson Field on Guadalcanal piloted by Major Edmundson armed with two 1,000 pound bombs on a bombing mission against Buka Airfield on Buka Island.
 The formation of six bombers from the 431st BS and 26th BS was flying in three plane elements led by B-17E 41-2611 piloted by Major Sewart with this B-17 leading the second element.
 The weather was poor with a storm as they started the bomb run.
 Over the target, the first element bombed parked planes with the second element bombing the runway and observed fighters taking off and soon afterwards began attacks as the formation.
 Low on fuel, B-17F 41-24528 in the second element returned to base, while the rest of the formation made a run on a secondary target Erventa Harbor (Buin Harbor) on southern Bougainville.
 With only two bombers, the second element was targeted by the fighters and tail gunner Sgt Handrow aboard this B-17 claimed one shot down in flames and another was claimed by the other B-17.
 Over Erventa Harbor (Buin Harbor), they spotted 34 ships and attempted a bomb run from 11,000' in the face of anti-aircraft fire and claimed hits on a cruiser and transport while being attacked by ten Zeros.
 Each B-17 in the formation sustained some damage and returned to Henderson Field to find it under attack by a Japanese air raid and had to circle as the attackers were intercepted and damage to the runway was repaired.
 After landing safely, each bomber was dispersed when a second air raid commenced but none were damaged.